Medical Attention

 Medical Attention and the Sexual Assault Exam

-If you are involved in an incident of sexual assault or other sexual misconduct, we encourage you to get a sexual assault medical exam and have other injuries documented, whether or not you know your assailant.
-You may decide later what actions, if any, you wish to take.
-Receiving medical services in no way obligates you to proceed further.
+If you have been involved in an incident of sexual assault or other sexual misconduct, we encourage you to get a sexual assault medical exam and document any injuries you have sustained.
+Receiving medical services in no way obligates you to proceed further, but having documentation may be helpful if you decide to take action.

 A sexual assault medical exam is: